Two weeks ago, we wrote about OpenMW’s offical multiplayer fork, TES3MP. Missed that? Read it here.

 And now the time has come for us to announce a quite big feature that got merged into master today.
 A feature many have told us is the one thing stopping them from switching to OpenMW for good.
 This feature was actually present in OpenMW when it, up until version 0.36.0, still used the rendering engine Ogre3D.
 After the switch to OpenSceneGraph, the feature had to be reimplemented again.

-AnyOldName3 has been working for over a year with the implementation of shadows for OpenMW.
+AnyOldName3 has been working on the implementation of shadows in OpenMW for over a year.
 It has been a long road to get there though.
 A couple of shadow techniques are included in the OpenSceneGraph library, but they needed to be modified quite a bit to fit our specific needs.
-A year and a couple of months later, through hard work and a lot of bugs and technical issues to master, he has now finished implementing his own technique, based off of one of the included ones from OpenSceneGraph.
+A year and a couple of months later, through hard work and a lot of bugs and technical issues to master, he has now finished implementing his own technique, based on one of OpenSceneGraph’s methods.

 Until next time!